 - unintended weight loss

 - blurred vision

 Sometimes, the discovery of Type 1 diabetes is brutal and requires a visit to the ER, especially in the case of diabetic ketoacidosis or DKA.
 Insulin deficiency causes the breakdown of fatty tissue, resulting in the release of acidic compounds, called ketones.
 Ketoacidosis comes with Kussmaul breathing (ample breathing in four stages), nausea (or vomiting) as well as abdominal pain, which can sometimes be mistaken for appendicitis.
 There is often a fruity odor in the breath.

 These symptoms can sometimes lead to coma.
 DKA occurs in cases of total insulin deficiency, often after several weeks with undetected and untreated diabetes.

 Type 1 diabetes often appears with acute symptoms, leading to a visit to the doctor’s or the emergency room.
 However, a blood test is still required to confirm diagnosis.
 In practice, blood sugar levels above 200 mg/dL, when combined with the typical symptoms of Type 1 diabetes, are enough to make a diagnosis.

 However, these tests are often performed when no other symptoms are present and more frequently to diagnose Type 2 diabetes.

 Confirming the autoimmune origin

 Once the diagnosis is confirmed, we can investigate the autoimmune nature of Type 1 diabetes; a blood test reveals the presence of antibodies that are specific to Type 1 diabetes.
 Some elements may also contribute to the diagnosis of Type 1 diabetes such as the absence of a family history.
-On the other hand, the presence of other autoimmune diseases supports the diagnosis of type 1 diabetes.
+The presence of other autoimmune diseases supports the diagnosis of Type 1 diabetes.